renemarc/balena-airthingswave/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: "🐛 Bug Report"
-about: Alert about a reproducible bug or regression in this project.
+about: "Alert about a reproducible bug or regression in this project."
+title: "Bug:  "
+labels: "bug"
+assignees: ""
 ---

 # Bug Report